rancher/tfp-automation/tests/proxy/README.md

   standalone:
     bootstrapPassword: ""                         # REQUIRED - this is the same as the adminPassword above, make sure they match
     certManagerVersion: ""                        # REQUIRED - (e.g. v1.15.3)
+    rancherAgentImage: ""                         # OPTIONAL - fill out only if you are using Rancher Prime or staging registry
     rancherChartVersion: ""                       # REQUIRED - fill with desired value
     rancherChartRepository: ""                    # REQUIRED - fill with desired value.
 Must end with a trailing /
     rancherHostname: ""                           # REQUIRED - fill with desired value